isc-projects/bind9/doc/arm/logging-categories.inc.rst

     NSID options received from upstream servers.

 ``queries``
-    A location where queries should be logged.
+    The locations where queries should be logged.

     At startup, specifying the category ``queries`` also enables query logging unless the :any:`querylog` option has been specified.